NGC 541: Supernovae

+Nearby galaxies

 At 45 arcseconds northeast of NGC 541 lies an irregular dwarf galaxy known as Minkowski's object.
 It is located in the path of the radio jet of NGC 541 and there is strong evidence that the jet has caused a starburst in Minkowski's object.
 There is a HI region downstream from the Minkowski's object with 4.9×10^8 that straddles the jet at the point where the jet changes direction.
 At least 20 regions with star clusters and associated HII regions have been detected in Minkowski's object.
 The stellar population in Minkowski's object is dominated by stars formed in a single event 7.5 million years ago.
 The current starbirth rate is 0.52 per year.
 Although it has been proposed that Minkowski's object was a dwarf galaxy that happened to pass through the radio jet of NGC 541, it is more probable that the HI region was warm intergalactic gas that was cooled by the jet, resulting in star formation, a model that has been reproduced by computer stimulations.

-A stellar bridge has been detected between NGC 541 and the galaxy pair NGC 545/547, which lies 4.5 arcminutes to the northeast (projected distance circa 100 kpc).
+A stellar bridge has been detected between NGC 541 and the galaxy pair NGC 545/547, which lies 4.5 arcminutes to the northeast (projected distance about 100 kpc).